jw120/fcc-simon/README.md

 ## TODO

-  + Check still works on Chrome
+  + Logs to be able to be turned on from console
-  + Convert to using timeouts instead of .stop(time) so works on Mac Safari
+  + Bug - if timeout during replay while holding down note, the note is not unhighlighted
-  + Test on iPhone
+  + Test on Chrome, Safari, iPhone
   + Does gain work?
   + Test and correct notes